dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ## Scheduling

 It remains to focus on devising an efficient schedule for parallelizing execution and validations.
-We will construct an effective scheduling strategy gradually in four steps; readers may skip to “S-4” at the bottom, where the full scheduling strategy is described in under 20 lines of pseudo-code, and come back here as needed for step-by-step construction.
+We will construct an effective scheduling strategy gradually in four steps; readers may skip to “S-4” at the bottom, where the full scheduling strategy is described in under 20 lines of pseudo-code, and come back here as needed for a step-by-step construction.